BrenPatF/Sandbox/README.md

 ### Install 1: Install prerequisite modules

 The prerequisite module can be installed by following the instructions at [Utils on GitHub](https://github.com/BrenPatF/oracle_plsql_utils).
-This allows inclusion of the examples and unit tests for the module.
+This allows inclusion of the example and unit tests for the module.
 Alternatively, the next section shows how to install the modules directly without the example or unit tests here.

 #### [Schema: sys; Folder: install_prereq] Create lib and app schemas and Oracle directory
-- install_sys.sql creates an Oracle directory, `input_dir`, pointing to 'c:\input'.
+install_sys.sql creates an Oracle directory, `input_dir`, pointing to 'c:\input'.
 Update this if necessary to a folder on the database server with read/write access for the Oracle OS user
 - Run script from slqplus:
 ```
 SQL> @install_sys